 “Is that really a medicine?”

 “No. It’s a cure.
 The best remedy against spellios bites are the ingredients that I’ve mentioned and some good laughs.
-It’s well known the curative power of to smile on that science called homeopathy.”
+It’s well known the curative power of to smile on that science called homoeopathy.”

 “Excuse me, my lady, but I haven’t found this conversation fun at all.”

 She just made a gesture with her hands like taking me out of her place.
-I was starting to familiarise myself with those kind of strange situations and interviews but she had let me worried this time: how could I defend myself of that cunning thing or of the other strange creatures that for a reason which she did not even know were following me.
-What was that which had been planned for me?
+I was starting to familiarise myself with that kind of strange situations and interviews but she had let me worried this time: how could I defend myself of that cunning thing or of the other strange creatures that for a reason which she did not even know were following me?
+What was that thing which had been planned for me?
 Definitely, it was better to do not look back and to continue with whatever that thing was going to be.

-I closed her door and I walked outside towards her small backyard which lead directly to the park.
+I closed her door and I walked outside towards her small backyard which led directly to the park.
 I doubted in if to go back to the newspaper to use their typing machines or to go back to my small room.
 Finally, I decided it was better to go back to my place.